 - the evolution of the internet towards web 3.0 (including the rise of big data, learning analytics, and artificial intelligence)

 - mobile learning tools and the pedagogical approaches to which they most readily lend themselves (including the rise of virtual reality and augmented reality)

-- models such as TPACK and SAMR which help to evaluate current and potential learning designs
+- models such as TPACK and SAMR, as well as newer models like T3, which help to evaluate current and potential learning designs

 - the importance of digital literacies and coding skills

 - the learning and assessment roles played by structures like PLNs, PLEs and e-portfolios

 - ways to ensure digital safety (including an understanding of digital privacy, digital reputation, and digital health)

 Common frameworks for supporting educators in moving their uses of digital technologies away from older information transmission and behaviourist approaches, and towards more contemporary social constructivist approaches, are Punya Mishra and Matthew Koehler’s TPACK framework, which reminds educators to consider content, pedagogy and technology in order to design the optimal learning experiences for their students; Ruben Puentedura’s SAMR model (see below), which helps teachers assess the pedagogical level on which they and their students are currently using digital technologies, before considering how to move to a more pedagogically sophisticated level; and Sonny Magaña’s T3 framework, which builds on but goes beyond TPACK and SAMR, placing more emphasis on task types rather than technologies, focusing more centrally on students’ roles, and adding a level where students’ learning directly impacts the wider world.